forkwell-io/fch-kit-combat/README.md

  1. Provide users with latest data and statistics on the pandemic.
  2. Notify users if they have potentially come into close contact or is a high risk of entering an area with confirmed cases.
  3. Enable users to be informed and take necessary precautions.

+## Functions
+Documentation of the project can be found [Project Documentation](readme-resources/chainbreaker-documentation.pdf "Presentation Video").

 ## Screenshots
  ### Login Screen